jspotten/cs324-labs/03-hw-fork-exec/README.md

        - Immediately before calling `close()` on the write end of the pipe, sleep for 10 seconds.
      - In section C:
-       - After reading from the pipe and printing the results, perform a second read from the pipe, and again print the number of bytes read from the pipe.
+       - Immediately reading from the pipe and printing the results, perform a second read from the pipe, and again print the number of bytes read from the pipe.
+All this should happen before calling `close()` on the read end of the pipe.

      Re-`make` and run the newly recompiled `fork`.